Southwestern Quinoa Salad (Video)

 Low-Carb Diet / Low-Glycemic Diet / South Beach Diet Suggestions:

-Even though quinoa is a seed and it’s a low-glycemic ingredient, this Southwestern Quinoa Salad with Black Beans, Red Bell Pepper, and Cilantro would be limited to phase 2 or 3 for the South Beach Diet and is probably too high in carbs for traditional low-carb diet plans.
+Even though quinoa is a seed and it’s a low-glycemic ingredient, this Southwestern Quinoa Salad would be limited to phase 2 or 3 for the original South Beach Diet and it’s probably too high in carbs for traditional low-carb diet plans unless you follow the tips above to make a version that’s lower in carbs.
 But quinoa is gluten-free, vegan, low-fat, and high in protein, fiber, and nutrients.

 Find More Recipes Like This One: